• Skip to primary navigation

 Truffles and chocolate truffles have a lot in common.

-Both are tasty desserts, with a rich and sumptuous flavour that tantalizes the taste buds.
+Both are tasty desserts, with a rich and rich flavour that tantalizes the palate.

 They are also both smooth and creamy - melting in the mouth and providing an indulgent experience.